Canada Post Community Foundation

 Applications from registered charities, school programs or community organizations are invited for funding of projects consistent with the Foundation’s objective to provide support for initiatives that benefit children.
 Applications from registered charities, school programs or community organizations are invited annually for funding of projects consistent with the Foundation’s objective to provide support for initiatives that benefit children.

-More than $1.1 million was raised for the Community Foundation for Children in 2016.
-These funds will be granted in 2017.
-Over the past five years, the Foundation has allocated in excess of $5 million to over 480 projects.
+More than $1.2 million was raised for the Community Foundation for Children in 2017.
+These funds will be granted in 2018.
+Over the past six years, the Foundation has allocated in excess of $6 million to over 550 projects.

 Canada Post provides administrative support for the Foundation and facilitates fundraising activities.
 The Foundation’s Trust Deed stipulates no more than 8% of funds raised for the Foundation may be used to cover overhead costs, though typically less than 4% of funds raised are used by the Foundation to support its work.

-An annual granting process (call for applications, March • deadline for applications, April • GAC decisions/Trustee approval, June/July • decisions communicated to applicants, August) will be used to distribute funds for projects that best meet the Foundation’s vision.
+An annual granting process (call for applications, March • deadline for applications, April • Grant Advisory Committee decisions/Trustee approval, June/July • decisions communicated to applicants, August) will be used to distribute funds for projects that best meet the Foundation’s vision.

 Area of Concentration: